 In the show, Tim Allen plays Mike Baxter who is the marketing director for an outdoor sporting goods store in Denver, Colorado.
 (The exterior shot is actually of the Bass Pro Shop in Rancho Cucamonga, California.)
 The ham radio station used on the set (featured in Season 2, Ep.
 18 and Season 3, Ep.
 9) is an actual working station.
 This inspired more than two dozen members of the crew to get their amateur radio licenses.
 Even Tim Allen is an amateur radio operator in real life!

 Tim Allen’s character, Mike Baxter, is a conservative Christian who stands by constitutional and biblical principles.
 (Kyle, who works for him, is also a Christian, which is made obvious in certain episodes.)
+It’s nice to see a modern show with a strong father figure.
 Mr. Baxter is pro-gun, owns weapons, and sells firearms and hunting gear at the Outdoor Man store.
 He lectures his kids about Democratic policies and government overreach.
 He despises nosy bureaucrats, doesn’t believe in global warming, and has a fully stocked emergency shelter in his basement.

 Mike is the odd man out in a house full of women — namely his geologist wife, Vanessa, and their three daughters.
 Kristin, 20, is a single mom who works as a waitress and has a son named Boyd.
 (She got pregnant in high school and had to finish her classes online, but at least she didn’t abort the baby.)
 Mandy, 17, is a fashion plate and Kardashian fan.
 Eve, 13, is a tomboy who takes after her dad.
 Mike’s wife and his other two daughters tend to be more liberal.